Mozambique

 Municipal tax on real estate

-The municipality tax on real estate is levied annually on the value of immovable assets situated within the municipality and owned or possessed by corporate entities.
+The municipal tax on real estate is levied annually on the value of immovable assets situated within the municipality and owned or possessed by corporate entities.
 Effective tax rates range from 0.4% (for housing purposes) to 0.7% (for office purposes or mixed activities) of the building value, depending on the municipality.

 Municipal SISA

-Municipal SISA is charged on the transfer for consideration of ownership rights or of other minor rights over real property that take place within municipal areas.
+Municipal SISA is charged on the transfer for consideration of ownership rights or of other minor rights over real property that takes place within municipal areas.
 Other than the territoriality aspect and the nuances associated with it, the regime applicable to Municipal SISA and National SISA are the same.

 Municipal vehicles tax